DesarrolloPicoTex/TestPicoTex/content/en/_index.md

 product: "/uploads/screenshot_20221106-201954.png"
 product_description: descripción del producto
 form: '{{< form-contact action="https://example.com"  >}}'
-text_copy: "<p>Welcome to my blog with some of my work in progress.
+text_copy: Welcome to my blog with some of my work in progress.
 I've been working on this book idea.
-You can read some of the chapters below.</p>"
+You can read some of the chapters below.

 ---
 {{< form-contact action="https://example.com" >}}